elastic/integrations/packages/oracle/docs/README.md

 The OCI library install few Client Shared Libraries that must be referenced on the machine where Metricbeat is installed.
 Please follow the [Oracle Client Installation link](https://docs.oracle.com/en/database/oracle/oracle-database/21/lacli/install-instant-client-using-zip.html#GUID-D3DCB4FB-D3CA-4C25-BE48-3A1FB5A22E84) link for OCI Instant Client set up.
 The OCI Instant Client is available with the Oracle Universal Installer, RPM file or ZIP file.
 Download links can be found at the [Oracle Instant Client Download page](https://www.oracle.com/database/technologies/instant-client/downloads.html).

-If the Elastic Agent is running as a systemd service and there are limitations in running ldconfig, you can set the library search path using an alternate method.
+If the Elastic Agent is running as a systemd service and there are limitations in running `ldconfig` command, you can set the library search path using an alternate method.
 Follow the steps below to achieve this.

 Prerequisites: Ensure that you have administrative privileges to make changes to the Elastic Agent systemd service configuration.